If you’re always feeling tired but can’t pinpoint the reason, what you’re eating could be the problem.

 The difference between good carbs and bad carbs

 Fun fact: your body doesn’t discriminate against consuming a ‘good carb’ or a ‘bad carb’.
-As far as intake is concerned, sugar is sugar.
-Even when consuming fruit such as a medium sized apple which contains roughly 19g of sugar, you’re basically consuming just under 5 teaspoons, which nearly exceeds the daily limit of added sugar intake for women.
+As far as the intake is concerned, sugar is sugar.
+Even when consuming fruit such as a medium-sized apple which contains roughly 19g of sugar, you’re basically consuming just under 5 teaspoons, which nearly exceeds the daily limit of added sugar intake for women.

 The difference in consuming complex carbs such as whole foods is that the added nutrients and fibre slows the digestive process and helps your body regulate blood sugar levels so that you don’t experience an unusually great boost of energy, followed by fatigue.
 This is also why many dieticians recommend consuming nuts with fruit, which has a longer digestion period and slows the glucose conversion process.